 Nick Pettit is an exceptional game developer who also happens to be one of the in-house course teachers at Treehouse; world famous developer learning resource.
-What Nick has built here with this layout is an example of how a static website layout functions, and how such a static layout can be used to build prototypes without necessarily having to put in the hours to provide a flawless functioning demo.
+What Nick has built here with this layout is an example of how a static website layout functions, and how you can use such a static layout to build prototypes without necessarily having to put in the hours to provide a flawless functioning demo.

 Product Page Layout with Flexbox

 The official team behind Angular.js is also actively sharing different snippets and code structures on how to create particular layouts.
 And such, Angular Material is giving to the community a solid Flexbox layout for product pages.
 The developers packed this theme with individual product grids, for featured and ordinary product displays.
 They also gave this product the ability to sort and filter results.
 This gives you a little bit of a taste of what to expect in the new Angular 2 framework that’s amplified with the Material Design spec.
 Wonderful results altogether.

 Flexbox Grid Layout with Mobile Menu

 Lindsey Di Napoli is behind CSSgirl — a portfolio / resource project that depicts her career as a front-end designer.
 She’s built some cool stuff in her time, and the Flexbox Grid Layout (with a supported mobile navigation) is one of her best works to date, at least in terms of free sharing; we’re sure she has worked on some truly inspiring project in the past herself.
 So either way, this layout once again shows how you can use Flexbox to create an aesthetic and perfectly aligned design.
 We like the use of cards within the content areas, with the neat little overlays that display social sharing buttons.

 Responsive Card Layout with Flexbox